conda-incubator/condacolab/README.md

 The default `condacolab.install()` provides Mambaforge, but there are other `conda` distributions to choose from:

-- `install_anaconda()`: this will install the Anaconda 5.2.0 distribution, the last version that was built for Python 3.6.
+- `install_anaconda()`: This will install the Anaconda 5.2.0 distribution, the last version that was built for Python 3.6.
 This contains [plenty of data science packages](https://docs.anaconda.com/anaconda/packages/old-pkg-lists/5.2.0/py3.6_linux-64/), but they might be outdated by now.
-- `install_miniconda()`: this will install the Miniconda 4.5.4 distribution, the last version that was built for Python 3.6.
+- `install_miniconda()`: This will install the Miniconda 4.5.4 distribution, the last version that was built for Python 3.6.
 Unlike Anaconda, this distribution only contains `python` and `conda`.
 - `install_miniforge()`: Like Miniconda, but built off `conda-forge` packages.
 The Miniforge distribution is officially provided by [conda-forge](https://github.com/conda-forge/miniforge) but I [forked and patched it](https://github.com/jaimergp/miniforge) so it's built for Python 3.6.
-- `install_mambaforge()`: Like Miniforge, but with `mamba included`.The Mambaforge distribution is officially provided by [conda-forge](https://github.com/conda-forge/miniforge) but I [forked and patched it](https://github.com/jaimergp/miniforge) so it's built for Python 3.6.
+- `install_mambaforge()`: Like Miniforge, but with `mamba` included.
+The Mambaforge distribution is officially provided by [conda-forge](https://github.com/conda-forge/miniforge) but I [forked and patched it](https://github.com/jaimergp/miniforge) so it's built for Python 3.6.

 For advanced users, `install_from_url()` is also available.
-It expects a URL pointing to a [`constructor`-like installer](https://github.com/conda/constructor), so you can use prebuild a distribution for your own needs.
+It expects a URL pointing to a [`constructor`-like installer](https://github.com/conda/constructor), so you can prebuild a Python distribution that fulfills your own needs.

 Once the installation is done, you can use `conda` and/or `mamba` to install the needed packages: